Alma Mater (Stockholm Monsters album)

-Alma Mater is the sole studio album by English post-punk band Stockholm Monsters, released in September 1984 by Factory Records.
+Alma Mater is the sole studio album by the English post-punk band Stockholm Monsters, released in September 1984 by Factory Records.
 It was produced by Peter Hook of Joy Division and New Order.

 Critical reception

 In a retrospective review for AllMusic, critic Stewart Mason called the album, "a terribly satisfying record that was all but ignored at the time of its release but sounds absolutely prescient in hindsight."

-American band the Mountain Goats listed the album in their feature "Ten Records That Render Life Bearable" for Pitchfork, calling it the "best album ever".
+The American indie folk band the Mountain Goats listed the album in their feature "Ten Records That Render Life Bearable" for Pitchfork, calling it the "best album ever".

 Track listing

 Personnel

 Credits are adapted from the Alma Mater liner notes.